johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

     </div>
 </div>

 This is quite the difference!
-When the first survey was conducted, Javalin was still very new and had little mainstream adaption.
-Since then Javalin has been featured in several Java newsletter and in Java Magazine (published by Oracle), which has probably contributed to a pickup among Java developers.
+When the first survey was conducted, Occurrent was still very new and had little mainstream adaption.
+Since then Occurrent has been featured in several Java newsletter and in Java Magazine (published by Oracle), which has probably contributed to a pickup among Java developers.

 The number of users overall is significantly higher compared to when the previous survey was conducted (~10x),